-The registered office is based in Uxbridge covering a wide geographical area across the whole of London as well as Buckinghamshire, Slough, Kent, Surrey, Brighton, East and West Sussex

-The Supervising Social Workers & Support Team, and Carer Recruitment Officer can work remotely to ensure that we meet the needs of our foster carers and children and young people.
-All our Social Workers hold recognised professional social work qualifications and are registered with Social Work England.
+The registered office is based in Leicestershire covering a wide geographical area across the midlands.
+Whilst many of the team are office based, the supervising social workers, support team, and carer recruitment officer can work remotely to ensure that we meet the needs of our foster carers and children and young people.
+All our social workers hold recognised professional social work qualifications and are registered with Social Work England.